Indira Gandhi Delhi Technical University for Women

-Indira Gandhi Delhi Technical University for Women (IGDTUW), is an all women's university located in Delhi, India on the heritage campus at Kashmere Gate, Delhi.
+The Indira Gandhi Delhi Technical University for Women (IGDTUW), is an all women's university located in Old Delhi,Delhi, India on the heritage campus at Kashmere Gate, Delhi.
 It was founded as the Indira Gandhi Institute of Technology in 1998.
 In May 2013 it gained autonomy and became the first women's technical university in India established by Govt. of Delhi.
 The university offers BBA and BTech, MTech, and PhD programs in four branches of engineering i.e. in the field of Computer Science and Engineering, Electronics and Communication Engineering, Mechanical and Automation Engineering and Information Technology.
 The university also offers 5 years program in Bachelors of Architecture (B.Arch.) and a 2-year post graduate program in M. Plan (Urban Planning).